Forbidding the subdivided claw as a subgraph or a minor: Introduction

 Since $Y$ is a tree that has only one vertex of degree at least 3, having $Y$ as a subgraph is equivalent to having $Y$ as a topological minor.
 Further, since each vertex of $Y$ has degree at most 3, having $Y$ as a topological minor is equivalent to having $Y$ as a minor.
+Similarly, for any subtree $T$ of $Y$, having $T$ as a subgraph is equivalent to having $T$ as a topological minor or minor.

 Our initial motivation for studying graphs without $Y$ as a subgraph or minor arose from a question involving a graph relation called a \emph{vertex-contraction-deletion minor}.
 A \emph{vertex contraction} of a vertex $v$ in a graph $G$ is the operation of identifying $v$ and all neighbors of $v$ into a single vertex.
 This is equivalent to contracting all edges incident with $v$.
-A graph $H$ is an \emph{vertex-contraction-deletion minor} (VCD minor) of a graph $G$ if $H$ can be obtained from $G$ by a sequence of vertex deletions and vertex contractions.
+A graph $H$ is a \emph{vertex-contraction-deletion minor} (VCD minor) of a graph $G$ if $H$ can be obtained from $G$ by a sequence of vertex deletions and vertex contractions.
 The VCD minor relation is a slightly weaker relation than the \emph{t-minor} relation \cite{BS10}.
 We are interested in characterizing $K_{1,3}$-VCD-minor free graphs, and an important subclass of this family is the $K_{1,3}$-VCD-minor free line graphs.
 Forbidding a $K_{1,3}$ as a VCD minor in a line graph $G=L(H)$ where $\alpha'(H)\ge 4$ is equivalent to forbidding $Y$ as a subgraph of $H$.
 The results in this paper will be used in a forthcoming paper on this topic.

-We note that forbidding $Y$ as a subgraph has already been used to characterize the class of trees known as \emph{caterpillars}, in which there is a path (the \emph{spine}) such that every edge is incident to a vertex of that path.
-We will use this result as a key part of our proof.
+We note that forbidding $Y$ as a subgraph has already been used to characterize the class of trees known as \emph{caterpillars}, in which there is a path (the \emph{spine}) such that every edge is incident with a vertex of that path.
+This is a special case of our main result.

 \begin{theorem}[West {\cite[Theorem 2.2.19]{west}}; see also {\cite[p.~172]{kl-fmpw2}}] A tree does not have $Y$ as a subgraph if and only if it is a caterpillar. \end{theorem}